PolyhedralDev/TerraWiki/pages/Noise.md

 <img src="images/noise/basic_example-01.png" alt="10 samples of white noise" width="75%">

 Simple, right?
 All our noise function does is convert one value to another.
-You can think of noise functions like a little number machine, that takes an input and scrambles it around to produce an output.
+You can think of noise functions like a little number machine that takes an input and scrambles it around to produce an output.

+###### SIDENOTE

+> Input numbers do not have to be whole numbers!
+This means you can input numbers like `1.5` and noise functions will work still the same way.
+We've just used integers here for the sake of demonstration.

 #### Determinism